samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 ### Something for Everyone

-As described in the “[Know Your Players](/sources/dnd/dmg-2024/running-the-game#KnowYourPlayers)” section in [chapter 2](/sources/dnd/dmg-2024/running-the-game), players have different tastes in the activities they enjoy in the game.
+As described in the "[Know Your Players](/sources/dnd/dmg-2024/running-the-game#KnowYourPlayers)" section in [chapter 2](/sources/dnd/dmg-2024/running-the-game), players have different tastes in the activities they enjoy in the game.
 An adventure needs to account for the different players and characters in your group to draw them into the story.

 An adventure that includes a balance of exploration, social interaction, and combat is likely to appeal to a wide breadth of players.
 But an adventure you create for your home campaign doesn’t have to appeal to every possible player interest—only to the players at your table.